Nestled on the banks of the beautiful Moselle River, Trier is the oldest city in Germany.

 It also holds 15th-century paintings, which you can admire while weaving your way through the 12 apostles on the supporting columns.

-Visit the Karl Marx House
+Visit the Former Residence of the Famous Philosopher, Karl Marx

-Here, you can take a look at some of his original journals, the letters he wrote, and even the old armchair where he is said to have spent his reading time!
+Here, you can take a look at some of his original journals, the letters he wrote, and even the old armchair where he is said to have spent his reading time.

-There are other artifacts dotting the communist history and the industrial age.
+There are other artifacts dotting the communist history and the Industrial Age.

 This small museum also sports a lovely back garden and is worth visiting on your trip to Trier.

-Wander Around the Bustling Streets of Hauptmarkt
+Wander around the Bustling Streets of the Hauptmarkt

-The Market Square in Trier, known as the Hauptmarkt, sits in the heart of the Trier old city at the convergence of six streets, all leading to different tourist spots.
+The Main Market Square in Trier, known as the Hauptmarkt, sits in the heart of the Trier old city at the convergence of six streets, all leading to different tourist spots.

 This market dates back to the 10th century and has been in use since medieval times.